Skip to main content

 accessibility / a11y

-Use the accessibility custom command to test for accessibility issues.
+Use the accessibility custom command to evaluate the current subject in the Cypress chain.

 Parameters